lisael/fastidious/README.rst

 At the moment, there's only URLParser, that provides a rule that match URLs and outputs an ``urlparse.ParseResult`` on match.

+Please send a pull request if you made an interesting piece of code :)

 PEG Syntax
 ==========